dhabersack/islovely.co/_courses/find-the-time.md

 ---
 name: Find the time
 title: “I never have enough time.”
-excerpt: Reclaim your calendar by getting rid of timesinks.
-In this course, we look at what is important to you and enable you to do more of it.
-Give your life more time and your time more life.
+excerpt: Reclaim your calendar and find more time for the people and activities you love.
+We explore what is and is not important to you and get rid of everything you do not care about.
+price: FREE
+type: video
+sv_form: TODO
+uid: TODO
 ---
 Reclaim your calendar